hnguy028/GamePrototype-01/README.md

 Dynamic Character Collision Points in a List / Array Character Size Transformation

-Implement Window Resize (Possible just static and predefined sizes in options menu)
+Implement Window Resize (Possibly just static and predefined sizes in options menu)

 Bugs
 Collision Detection is a little off